seanlim1/sctp-ce-cicd-demo/README.md

 # sctp-ce-cicd-demo

 ## CI Workflow
-1. Understand the deployment file
+1. Read the terraform files and attempt to draw the architecture diagram
-2. Fix the commented values
+2. Fill the values with the `to replace` comments
 3. Get CI workflow to run.
 Fix if unsuccessful.

 > Always check the plan before deployment